bizob529/GetCleanDataProject/README.md

         7. Execute the function `createTidyData()` with no arguments.
         8. Verify that two files have been written into your working directory:
-                *TidyDataSet1_Complete - All data, cleaned and polished *TidyDataSet2_Averages - Condensed version of the above data showing only averages for each activity and subject
+                *TidyDataSet1_Complete - All data, cleaned and polished *TidyDataSet2_Averages - Condensed version of the above data showing averages.

 ##How the script works